 Dr. Beers has served as the Vice President for Student Development since 1998.
 He provides leadership and support for the athletic department, facility services and student development.
-In addition to the athletic teams and the facilities personnel his staff includes: activities, orientation, career development, residence life, Christian formation, health service, counseling, international program, and the Walton International Student program.

 Dr. Beers and his wife, Jane, a professor in the natural science division at JBU, enjoy spending time outdoors.

 Dr. Krall has served as Vice President for University Advancement since 2002.
-He provides leadership for fund raising, alumni and parent relations, and PR and Marketing.
+He provides leadership for fundraising, alumni and parent relations, and PR and Marketing.
 He joined the advancement staff in 1996 as Director of Planned Giving and became the Associate Vice President for University Advancement in 1999.

-He received his doctorate in leadership studies in education with a higher education concentration from the University of Tennessee at Knoxville, a master of arts in counseling from Ball State University, and a bachelor's degree in psychology from Taylor University.
+He received his doctorate in leadership studies in education with a higher education concentration from the University of Tennessee at Knoxville, a master of arts in counseling from Ball State University and a bachelor's degree in psychology from Taylor University.

 Jim spent nine years in Student Development and was the Dean of Students at King College.
 He worked in human resources, sales, and was a division manager in business prior to coming to JBU.